neo-project/docs/en-us/network/syncblocks.md

    > [!Note]
    >
-   > Do not change the default offline package file name, otherwise it will not work for synchronization.
+   > - You must neither change the default offline package file name  (chain.acc.zip or chain.xxx.acc.zip) nor unzip the package , otherwise it will not work for synchronization.
+   >
+   > - For NEO-CLI clients earlier than 2.9.0, the client cannot be reached as it is synchronizing with the offline package, thus the connected nodes is 0 and you cannot invoke APIs from the client until it has completed synchronization.

 3. Run the client and check the blocks downloading status.